 Coronavirus is not spread by pests, but, while the world has been on lockdown, pests haven’t.
 Pests transmit a large number of diseases and can cause extensive damage to buildings.
 The usual suspects include rodents, cockroaches, flies and birds.

 What are you waiting for?
-Get in touch and we’ll send in the experts to survey your building at an appropriate time, following necessary social distance guidelines, to provide recommendations on how you can prevent and reduce the spread of viruses, bacteria and vector-borne diseases more effectively.
+Get in touch and we’ll send in the experts to survey your building at an appropriate time – following necessary social distance guidelines – to provide recommendations on how to keep your business protected and arrange safeguards for the future.

 - Transmission of viruses via contact in a household setting: experiments using bacteriophage strain phiXI174 as a model virus.
 Journal of Hospital Infection 2000